EricFillion/CMPE-327/Documentation/Tests/r5-update.md

 ]
 ```

-### Test Case R5.1.1: The name of the ticket has to be alphanumeric-only
+### Test Case R5.1.1: The name of the ticket has to be alphanumeric-only - Negative.

 Mocking:
 - Mock backend.get_user to return a test_user instance